0x4f53/Wristkey/README.md

 To delete an item, tap and hold on its name.
 This was made difficult on purpose so that logins aren't accidentally deleted.

-## Generate QR Code
+## Exporting

+Since watches are tiny devices that can be misplaced, backing up and exporting your secrets and storing them in a safe place is always a a good idea.

+### Single account

+<img src = screenshots/qr.png alt="screenshot"><img src = screenshots/qr2.png alt="screenshot">

-To transfer a code from your watch to the Authenticator app on your phone, just press and hold the 2FA code number on your watch.
+To transfer a code from your watch to an Authenticator app on your phone, just press and hold the 2FA code number on your watch.
 You can then scan the QR code that is displayed on your watch screen.

-***Tip:** Tap the QR Code to dim it for better scanning.*
+***Tip:** Tap the QR Code to dim it for better scanning.**

-<img src = screenshots/qr.png alt="screenshot"><img src = screenshots/qr2.png alt="screenshot">
+### All accounts

+To backup all content, open Wristkey, tap the settings icon '⚙️', then scroll down and tap *Backup all data*.

+#### Via QR code

+Tap 'QR code' to get a (not compatible with Authenticator) QR Code data. **This QR code cannot be scanned in any 2FA application and is purely for extraction purposes.**

+#### Via file

+1. Tap 'File' to get your backups in the form of a file.
+If 'File' is selected, the data will be placed in ```/sdcard/wristkey/```.

+2. Open a terminal on your computer and extract this file via the following command

+    ```
+    adb pull /sdcard/wristkey/
+    adb shell rm /sdcard/wristkey/
+    ```

+***Note:** The data is unencrypted and must be handled with care.
+Delete it when not in use.*

 ## Troubleshooting